"

 Direct Instruction

 Often, direct instruction has been viewed as teacher-centered, with students acting as passive recipients of knowledge during an extended lecture (See this blog post for more about misconceptions about direct instruction).
 However, Lemov (2015) argues that “effective teachers often use direct instruction much differently—with questions and short discussion points and engagement strategies embedded within it, and generally for periods closer to ten or fifteen minutes, whereupon it gives way to guided and independent practice (p.
-148)”.
-Through a script, teachers can ensure that they provide a clear and concise learning experience for their students where they elicit student engagement through questions and addressing any misconceptions students might have.
+148).”
+Through a script, teachers can ensure that they provide a clear and concise learning experience for their students, where they elicit student engagement through questions and address any misconceptions students might have.

 Guided Practice

 According to the Gradual Release Model, after you introduce new learning to your students, you should then guide them through a similar task.
 This should be a collaborative process where the teacher and students complete a model similar to what students will later be asked to do independently.
 This process serves two purposes.
 One, it allows your students an opportunity to clarify any misconceptions they might have.
 Two, you have the opportunity to assess how well your direct instruction was internalized.
 Through the guided process, you will notice if you need to re-teach portions or if your students are ready to move on to independent work.
+In your lesson plan, you should describe practice activities for students to use the content you just taught.
+You should plan prompts and questions ahead of time that you will use.

 Considerations for Guided Practice